jeffreycwitt/hn202/docs/monasticism-emergence.md

 It more generally comes to mean a non-Greek or non-Roman citizen and anyone who is an outsider.
 Thus, by referring to the Barbarian Tribes, we are not referring to a monolithic unit.
 But rather to several different ethnic tribes.

-Tribes themselves were "loose federation" of what might be best described as clans that could be roughly 50 or so families.
+Tribes themselves were a "loose federation" of what might be best described as clans that could be roughly 50 or so families.
 These tribes have certain kinds of codes of conducts, usually unwritten, and an identifiable leader.

 While there are many important tribes, I want to highlight a few groups of particular importance.